Bombardment of Omoa: Bombardment

 Upon receiving this communication, the Commander of the Niobe requested the release of British subjects held by General Streber, both military and prisoners.
 He demanded a payment of $100,000 in gold and silver to compensate for the losses suffered by British subjects during the looting of the town on 17 August.
 The British Consul's stolen possessions were also to be returned.
-Lastly, General Streber was required to indicate the reparations he intended to make regarding the insult on 19 August, when the British Consulate was forcibly opened and looted by his officers and troops.
+Lastly, General Streber was required to specify the reparations he intended to make regarding the insult on 19 August, when the British Consulate was forcibly opened and looted by his officers and troops.

 The Commander of Omoa sought an audience with the Captain of the Niobe, but it was denied.
 Meanwhile, an incident unfolded: the Castle Commander, aiming to boost morale, announced General Solares' victory in Chamelecón, celebrating with three cannon shots.
 In response, the Niobe immediately initiated a bombardment, raising the British flag.
 The bombardment continued throughout the day and night of 19 August until 6 a.m. on 20 August when the Fortress Commander raised a white flag.

-Under the threat of cannons, the Omoa Commander agreed to a treaty, committing to release prisoners, return the claimed jewelry, and sign a document promising that the Government of Honduras would pay in cash for all losses incurred during the looting of Omoa.
+Under the threat of cannon fire, the Omoa Commander agreed to a treaty, committing to release prisoners, return the claimed jewelry, and sign a document promising that the Government of Honduras would pay in cash for all losses incurred during the looting of Omoa.